Bahus/easy_cache/README.md

  ```
  * `call_args` - dictionary with all positional and keyword arguments provided
  to decorated function, you may also access them via `__getitem__` dict interface, e. g. `meta['param1']`.
+ * `function` - decorated callable
+ * `scope` - object to which decorated callable is attached, `None` otherwise.
+Usually it's an instance or a class.

 # Tags invalidation and cached properties